lomaxo/aoc2024/README.md

 - Day 6: Part one pretty straightforward.
 Part two: ended up brute forcing it and it was quite slow.
 There's probably a neater way but this works...
 - Day 7: Pretty straightforward.
 Had to reverse the operands to make my recursive solution apply from left to right. part 2 was a trivial addition.
 It's a bit slow though.
 Could maybe be optimized.
 - Day 8: Part 1 was fine.
 Part 2 should have been relatively easy but took a bit of thinking about.
+- Day 9: Part 1 was no problem.
+Ran out of time for part 2.
+Seems easy in principle but fiddly to get right.
+- Day 10: Part 1 was a nice recursive function.
+Part 2 not yet attempted.